subquery/documentation/docs/quickstart/quickstart.md

 <hr />

 #### - *Important: For Cosmos Users:*
 Cosmos is not yet supported in SubQuery's CLI (`subql`).
-Hence, if you are using Cosmos, you must start with Juno clone or fork the [starter project](https://github.com/subquery/juno-subql-starter).
+Hence, if you are using Cosmos, you must start with Juno clone or fork the [starter project](https://github.com/DeveloperInProgress/juno-subql-starter).

-**To initialise your project with Cosmos, refer to these [4 steps shown in this link.](https://github.com/subquery/juno-subql-starter#readme.md)**
+**To initialise your project with Cosmos, refer to these [4 steps shown in this link.](https://github.com/DeveloperInProgress/juno-subql-starter#readme)**

+- Once you complete these 4 steps, **jump** to the [how to make further changes to your project](../quickstart/quickstart.html#_3-make-changes-to-your-project) section.

  <hr />